-Course Outcomes (COs) B.Sc.
+Course Outcomes (COs) B.A.
 Economics Part-I P1: Microeconomic Theory CO 1.
-Introduction to the Nature and Scope of Economics.
-CO 2.
-Analysis of Consumer Behaviour Theory.
-CO 3.
-Knowledge about types of production function.
-CO 4.
-Knowledge about Analysis of Cost and Revenue concepts.
+Introduction to the Nature and Scope of Economics CO 2.
+Analysis of Consumer Behaviour Theory CO 3.
+Knowledge about theory of production Knowledge about Analysis of Cost and Revenue concepts CO 4.
 CO 5.
-Introduction to the different types of markets.
-CO 6.
-Knowledge about the determination of Factor pricing.
-CO 7.
-Application of the Theories of Rent, Interest, and Profit.
+Introduction to the different types of markets CO 6.
+Knowledge about the determination of Factor pricing CO 7.
+Application of the Theories of Rent, Interest, and Profit

-P2: India Economy CO 1.
+P2: Indian Economy I CO 1.
 Demonstrate the study of basic features and issues of Indian Economy, like Population and demographic features, major trends, and Human Resource Development CO 2.
 Demonstrate the study of national income concepts composition and trends in India CO 3.
 Understanding about natural resources, land reforms, and growth of modern inputs in agriculture CO 4.
 Demonstrate the concepts & terminologies, and development of the agriculture sector in India CO 5.
 Knowledge about the industrial sector in India, public-private sector relevance, and disinvestment in India CO 6.
 Understanding of foreign capital movement in India CO 7.
-Examine the role of globalization in the economic development of India CO 8.
+Examine the role of globalisation in the economic development of India CO 8.
 Knowledge about labour issues and labour reforms

-Course Outcomes (COs) B.Sc.
+Course Outcomes (COs) B.A.
 Economics Part-II P3: Macroeconomic Theory CO 1.
 Demonstrate the nature & scope of macroeconomics, circular flow of income, and concepts of national income CO 2.
 Demonstration of Classical & Keynesian model of income & employment determination CO 3.
-Knowledge about the Income-Consumption relationship, and different consumption hypotheses and laws.
-CO 4.
-Understanding of the simple Keynesian model of income determination and concept of Multiplier CO 5.
-Demonstrate the classical, Keynesian, and post-Keynesian quantity theory of money and theory of money supply CO 6.
+Knowledge about the Income-Consumption relationship and different consumption hypotheses and laws CO 4.
+Understanding of the simple Keynesian model of income determination and the concept of Multiplier CO 5.
+Demonstrate the Classical, Keynesian, and Post-Keynesian quantity theory of money and the theory of money supply CO 6.
 Analysis of the Phillips curve and Inflation theory CO 7.
 Knowledge about the IS-LM Model of income and rate of interest determination CO 8.
 Knowledge about Trade Cycle: Meaning, Types, and Theories

 P4: History of Economic Thought CO 1.
 Knowledge about the study of economic thoughts of Mercantilism and Physiocracy CO 2.
 Understanding of thoughts of classical economists: Adam Smith, Ricardo, and Malthus and their critics CO 3.
-A detailed study of economics thoughts of J.S.
-Mill, Utopian Socialists and the critic of classicism and socialism CO 4.
-Understanding economic thoughts of Karl Marx, German school and mathematical school CO 5.
-Demonstrate knowledge about the Thoughts of Neo-Classical Economist CO 6.
+A detailed study of economics thoughts of J S Mill, Utopian Socialists and the critic of classicism and socialism CO 4.
+Understanding economic thoughts of Karl Marx, German School and Mathematical School CO 5.
+Demonstrate knowledge about the thoughts of Neo-Classical Economist CO 6.
 Understanding Keynesian economics concepts of Underemployment Equilibrium, Effective Demand, and the Role of Fiscal Policy CO 7.
 Demonstrate the study of Indian economic thought

-Course Outcomes (COs) B.Sc.
-Economics Part-III P5: In P5: Introduction to International Trade, Public Finance, and Development CO 1.
-Study of International Trade: Need and Importance CO 2.
-Knowledge about the Trade Theories (Classical, Modern Theories and Factor Price Equalization Theorem) CO 3.
-Understanding the theories of Economic Growth and development and the concepts of poverty and inequality CO 4.
-Knowledge of international institutions such as IMF, ADB, and WTO CO 5.
-Meaning and Measurement of Development - GDP and PCI as indicators of development, HDI - Structural Changes in the Development Process, and Obstacles to Development CO 6.
-Understand the meaning of public finance; its nature, subject matter, the differences between public finance and private finance, and differentiate between the public and private goods
+Course Outcomes (COs) B.A.
+Economics Part-III P5: Introduction to International Trade, Public Finance, and Development Study of International Trade: Need and Importance Knowledge about the Trade Theories (Classical, Modern Theories and Factor CO Price Equalization Theorem) Understanding the theories of economic growth and development and the CO concepts of poverty and inequality CO Knowledge of international institutions such as IMF, ADB, and WTO Meaning and Measurement of Development - GDP and PCI as indicators of CO development, HDI - Structural Changes in the Development Process, and Obstacles to Development Understand the meaning of public finance, its nature, subject matter, the CO differences between public finance and private finance, and differentiate between the public and private goods